smarttyy7/drumkit/README.md

 - **Change Sounds**: Replace the sound files in the `/sounds` directory with your own audio files.
 Ensure the filenames match those used in the `index.js`.
 - **Change Images**: Update the drum button images by replacing the files in the `/images` directory.

-## Credits

-Made by Sukumar.

-## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project as per the terms of the license.